QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 ### Inputs
-Blueprint designers can publish blueprint inputs to their end-users to add flexibility while launching a new environment from the blueprints - without altering the blueprint code itself.
-Inputs data can be later used in the blueprint to control orchestration, pass information to automation process and more.
+Blueprint designers can publish blueprint inputs to their end-users to add flexibility while launching a new environment from the blueprints, without altering the blueprint code itself.
+Input data can be later used in the blueprint to control orchestration, pass information to automation processes, and more.

-Input definition is composed out of the following fields:
+The input definition is composed out of the following fields:
 - The input name
-- The input description - that will be presented to all users in the Torque UI and API's
+- ```description``` to be presented to all users in the Torque UI and API's (Optional)
-- The input type.
-Supported types: string.
+- ```sensitive```: ```true``` masks the value behind asterisks in the UI and API.
+(Default is ```false```)
-- Input default value - the value that will be used in the Torque UI and will be used in case no other value provided for the input.
+- ```default``` - (Optional) Value to be used in the Torque UI and will be used in case no other value provided for the input.
+If a default value is not defined, the environment end-user will need to provide one when launching the sandbox.

 ```yaml"